liamhv31/Projects/Data-Exfiltration-Detection.md

 ```
 dns.qry.name matches "^[^.]+\\..+\\..+"
 ```
 This is just one indicator to filter by.
-In real scenarios you will likely need to filter by a few different indicators to remove false positives.
+In real scenarios, you will likely need to filter using several different indicators to remove false positives.
 You can further narrow it down by looking for high entropy or base32/base64-like patterns in the query name.
 This is where things get difficult in Wireshark, as it cannot calculate entropy.
 Additionally, if the subdomain doesn't follow conventional base32, base64, or something else, and you try filtering on those standard conventions, then you may miss malicious DNS queries.
-Outside of a SIEM or some custom scripting, your next best option is to filter based on subdomain length and prescense.
+Outside of a SIEM or some custom scripting, your next best option is to filter based on subdomain length and presence.
 ```
 dns.qry.name matches "^[a-zA-Z0-9]{15,}\\..+\\..+"
 ```